-Dementia has been declared a public health priority by the World Health Organization (WHO), which has also prioritized research into dementia prevention.
-Prevention is pivotal in managing the dementia epidemic globally, and the sharing of data is vital to informing this process.
+Dementia has been declared a public health priority by the World Health Organization (WHO)[1, 2], which has also prioritized research into dementia prevention.
+Risk reduction and prevention are pivotal in managing the dementia epidemic globally, and the sharing of data is vital to informing this process.
 World Wide FINGERS will facilitate the use of data from several countries, creating a unique opportunity for rapid knowledge dissemination and implementation.

-Prevention of cognitive impairment requires integrated approaches targeting risk factors shared by chronic disorders common in older age, the definition of accessible and sustainable strategies for populations with different geographical, economic and cultural settings.
+Prevention of cognitive impairment requires integrated approaches targeting risk factors shared by chronic disorders common in older age.
+This is the definition of accessible and sustainable strategies for populations within different geographical, economic and cultural settings.